-\contribparagraph{Temporal entities form feature manifolds with intuitive structures, and this pattern is consistent across model architectures and sizes.}{fd:intuitive} We find that the manifolds associated with various temporal concepts (e.g., days of the year, hours, durations, and historical events) align with interpretable topologies such as circles, lines, and clusters, substantially extending \cites{engelsNotAllLanguage2025} findings.
-Our SMDS experiments cover more than sixty thousand recovered manifolds, and confirm that the identified feature structures are shared across model sizes and architectures.
+\contribparagraph{Temporal entities form feature manifolds with intuitive structures, and this pattern is consistent across model architectures and sizes.}{fd:intuitive} We find that the manifolds associated with various temporal concepts (e.g., days of the year, hours, durations, and historical events) align with interpretable geometries such as circles, lines, and clusters, thus substantially extending \cites{engelsNotAllLanguage2025} findings.
+Our SMDS experiments cover over sixty thousand recovered manifolds and confirm that the identified feature structures are robustly shared across different model sizes and architectures.

 \contribparagraph{Feature manifolds are dynamically adjusted depending on the task.}{fd:transform} SMDS enables us to compare manifold structures across different token positions.
-We analyse prompts that share the same context but differ in their final completion cue, and find that LMs alter feature manifolds based on the cue and task in an intuitive way.
+We analyze prompts that share the same context but differ in their final completion cue, and find that LMs alter feature manifolds based on the cue and task in an intuitive way.

-\contribparagraph{Feature manifolds actively support reasoning.}{fd:causality} We find that LMs actively utilise feature manifolds to perform reasoning tasks, supported by two pieces of crucial evidence.
+\contribparagraph{Feature manifolds actively support reasoning.}{fd:causality} We find that LMs actively utilize feature manifolds to perform reasoning tasks, supported by two pieces of crucial evidence.
 First, perturbing manifold-aligned subspaces consistently impairs reasoning performance, while equivalent noise applied to random subspaces has a negligible effect.
 Second, we observe that manifold quality significantly correlates with downstream performance.

 When combined with previous results on the binding problem \citep{fengHowLanguageModels2023}, our findings suggest an explanation for the mechanism by which LMs perform reasoning.
-We hypothesize an \textbf{entity-based reasoning pipeline} in LMs that: \begin{enumerate}[leftmargin=*, itemsep=0pt, topsep=1pt] \item Represents entity properties in coherent locations on a manifold within the residual stream; \item Applies a transformation to this manifold, guided by the question or task context; \item Selects an appropriate output based on the transformed representation. \end{enumerate}
+We hypothesize an \textbf{entity-based reasoning pipeline} in LMs that: \begin{enumerate} \item Represents entity properties in coherent locations on a manifold within the residual stream; \item Applies a transformation to this manifold, guided by the question or task context; \item Selects an appropriate output based on the transformed representation. \end{enumerate}